-Like to garden, but lack the time, the space or even a yard?
+Like to garden, but don't have the time, the space or even a yard to do it?
 Decorating a deck or patio?
 Want to grow some herbs or vegetables for cooking?
 If so, you might consider trying container gardening.

 Container planters, available in a wide variety of styles, shapes and sizes, offer you considerable gardening versatility.